-May 21, 2010: Apple quietly ends its long-running, award-winning “Get a Mac” marketing campaign.
+May 21, 2010: Apple quietly ends its award-winning “Get a Mac” marketing campaign.

 Debuting in 2006, the ads starred actor Justin Long as the cool, youthful Mac.
 Comedian John Hodgman portrayed the stuffy, awkward PC.
 Alongside the “Think Different” and iPod “Silhouette” campaigns, “Get a Mac” will become one of the most fondly remembered extended advertising blitzes in Apple history.

 ‘I’m a Mac … and I’m a PC’

-The original “Get a Mac” ads arrived in 2006, around the same time that Apple switched over to Intel Macs.
-Steve Jobs wanted an ad campaign that highlighted the differences between Macs and PCs — and particularly why Apple computers kicked their competitors to the curb.
+The original “Get a Mac” ads arrived around the time that Apple switched Macs from PowerPC to Intel processors.
+Steve Jobs wanted a marketing campaign that highlighted the differences between Macs and PCs — and particularly why Apple computers kicked their competitors to the curb.

 For a long time, the TBWA Media Arts Lab ad creatives working on the project struggled to come up with just the right approach.